You have to risk going too far to discover just how far you can really go.

 – Jim Rohn

 I first caught a glimpse of the Manitou Incline in October of 2016.
-I was riding with Merril, who holds multiple roles in my life…suffice it to say, she’s like Gayle is to Oprah.
-We were on our way to Molly Lord’s “Tuned In” workshop, and Merril pointed out a line of stairs on the side of the mountain.
-At first glance, I couldn’t see the sense in climbing stairs to a summit…why not a trail with switchbacks and varied terrain?
+I was riding with my friend Merril, who pointed out stairs on the side of the mountain.
+At first glance, I couldn’t see the sense in climbing stairs to a summit.
+Why not a trail with switchbacks and varied terrain?

-Yet, the Incline whispered to me in the back of my mind over the next few months, and when I returned to Manitou Springs, Colorado, for a ten-day working retreat in January of 2017, climbing it was on my agenda––and I knew I had to do it alone.
+Yet, the Incline whispered to me over the next few months, and when I returned to Manitou Springs, Colorado, for a ten-day working retreat in January of 2017, climbing it was on my agenda––and I knew I had to do it alone.

-During my first day in Manitou, suffering from an altitude headache, Merril suggested we hike to the base, just so I could get a glimpse of what lay before me and begin acclimating.
-The incline is just a twelve-minute hike from Merril’s front door, and over the next few days, I visited the base several times to peer up at the challenge that faced me.
+During my first day in Manitou, suffering from an altitude headache, Merril suggested we hike to the base to get a glimpse of what lay before me and begin acclimating.
+The Incline is just a twelve-minute hike from Merril’s front door, and over the next few days, I visited the base several times to peer up at the challenge that faced me.
 Each time, I hoped the butterflies in my stomach would settle down.
 Instead, the fluttering intensified.

 I planned on leaving at noon, giving the sun some time to melt the snow on the stairs.
 I estimated that since residents could do it in forty-five minutes, I could probably make it in an hour and a half.
 Double that for my descent, and I’d have a three-hour outing for the approximate 3+ mile round-trip hike.

-After making sure Merril had my kids’ contact information and vice versa, I donned my camelback filled with three liters of water, apples, and power bars, and set out.
+After making sure Merril had my kids’ contact information and vice versa, I donned my camelback backpack filled with three liters of water, apples, and power bars and set out.
 Merril walked me to the head of the trail, nervously wishing me luck as I began my trek.

 At the base, I noticed that some of the men who had arrived just ahead of me had stopped to put on their crampons, and I hesitated, wondering if I should do the same.
 I opted to begin the climb without them, given that the first section was snow- and ice-free.

 Hiking alone allowed me to ascend at my own pace.
-Usually, I struggle to keep up with those I hike with.
-I’m the “runt” in the family and my children and many of my friends have longer legs than I. Their one-step equals two or three of mine.
 I vowed to honor my body, stopping as often as I needed, and even veer off at the bailout at Barr Trail if my trek had become too strenuous.

 A day or so before, I had climbed to a “marker” I set for myself, the section where the first set of rough-wood handrails began.
 My goal was to get to that place and pause.
 The sun was shining brightly, and the temperatures were in the high forties.
 When I reached the railing, I took in the scenery and acknowledged that I had indeed begun my adventure.
-As I sipped some water, I chatted with a few women who were tackling the incline together.
+As I sipped some water, I chatted with a few women who were tackling the Incline together.
 Ahead of me was a couple.
-He seemed eager to push on, while his partner rested on a boulder, mirroring the two-sides of myself as I looked upward and assessed my challenge from this vantage point.
+He seemed eager to push on while his partner rested on a boulder, mirroring the two sides of me as I looked upward and assessed my challenge from this vantage point.

-I looked ahead and noticed that the next section was snow and ice-covered, so I opted to don my crampons.
-A wise move.
+I looked ahead and noticed that the next section was covered in snow and ice, so I opted to don my crampons—a wise move.
 As I continued, the steps became more difficult for my short legs to maneuver.
-There were times when I was on my knees, clawing my way to the next step, firmly planting my poles in the step above and pulling myself up.
-Not only were the steps a little slippery, but they were also oddly spaced and higher than a comfortable stretch for me.
+There were times when I was on my knees, clawing my way to the next step, firmly planting my poles in the step above, and pulling myself up.
+Not only were the steps a little slippery, they were also oddly spaced and higher than a comfortable stretch for me.

-Throughout my ascent, I sent texts to my base camp, alerting them of my progress, and receiving well wishes and encouragement.
+Throughout my ascent, I sent texts to my base camp, alerting them of my progress and receiving well wishes and encouragement.
 My children and friends were with me in spirit, even though I was on my own.
-The climb mirrored how I feel about my life right now.
+The climb mirrored how I felt about my life.
 Journeying solo and yet surrounded by amazing people––family, friends, and strangers who show up to give advice, lend a hand, offer inspiration.

 A short time later, the air became much cooler and the steps much more treacherous.
 I moved to one side or another of the stairs as seasoned hikers whizzed by me.
 At one point, with my heart pounding in my chest, and my breath difficult to catch, I turned around.
 I was at the steepest part of the Incline.
 My fear of heights rose to the surface, and I had a momentary freak that could have grown into a full-blown panic attack.
 I quickly squashed it.
 I had no choice.
 While there were a few people on the Incline, I knew that if I flipped out, rescue would be difficult.